miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored Ventrues to Tower using females and Toreadors as variation.
 Swapped wrecks on Blood Hunt map and added missing bar-break sound.
 Fixed quest log update and XP gain on reaching Ming's inner sanctum.
-Made sweeper and Bertram Tung use disciplines if they are attacked.
+Made sweeper and Bertram Tung use Disciplines if they are attacked.
 Restored censored blood for intro and added some to the Hallowbrook.
 Fixed pony tail of Kerri and glasses of Mandarin, thanks to MooCha.
 Removed not working blood return when fighting against the Tzimisce.